The Countess Charming

 The Countess Charming is a lost 1917 American silent comedy film directed by Donald Crisp and written by Gelett Burgess, Carolyn Wells, and Gardner Hunting.
 The film stars Julian Eltinge, Florence Vidor, Tully Marshall, George Kuwa, Edythe Chapman, and Mabel Van Buren.
 The film was released on September 16, 1917, by Paramount Pictures.

 Plot

-As described in a film magazine, upon insulting the Vandergrafts, leaders of the North Shore Club, Stanley Jordan (Eltinge) is forced out of society.
-Determined to be near his sweetheart Betty (Vidor), he becomes the Countess Raffelski.
+As described in a film magazine, upon insulting the Vandergrafts, leaders of the North Shore Club, Stanley Jordan is forced out of society.
+Determined to be near his sweetheart Betty, he becomes the Countess Raffelski.
 He takes the North Shore colony by storm.
 At many of the social functions valuables have been stolen and the guilty person cannot be found.
 Suspicion is thrown upon the countess and, to escape all, Stanley spreads the rumor that the countess is dead.
 He wins Betty and with the money from the stolen jewels he is able to make a large contribution to the Red Cross fund.